deepakkum21/Python/README.md

 1. Python is an i**nterpreted, high-level programming language** for **general-purpose programming**.
 2. Created by **Guido van Rossum** .
 3. first released in **1991**
+4. Syntax taken from C and ABC language